Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 Whether the label says it's a breakfast, workout recovery or meal replacement bar, how smart is it to get 300 to 400 calories from something that looks suspiciously like a candy bar?

-"Depending on the bar it may make sense," says Jennifer Ventrelle, MS, RD, LDN, a dietitian and lifestyle program director for the Rush University Prevention Center.
+"Depending on the bar it may make sense," says Rush dietitian Jennifer Ventrelle, MS, RD, LDN.

 "When the alternative is getting no nutrition at all, it's better to opt for a quick fix like a nutrition bar, but you have to read the label.
 Some bars are really high in sugar, sodium or saturated fat, so you need to take care when choosing."

 A good rule of thumb is to choose a bar with between 100 to 150 calories for a snack and a bar with between 200 to 350 calories if the bar is going to replace a meal.

 "In addition, you shouldn't have a meal replacement bar more than once a day," says Ventrelle.

 "I can't emphasize enough the importance of reading labels and being aware of the nutrition profile of what you're eating," says Ventrelle.